-PRC warns public of the circulating ‘fake news’ that the Senate bill seeking to abolish the CPD or Continuing Professional Development Law has been approved.
+PRC warns the public of the circulating ‘fake news’ that the Senate bill seeking to abolish the CPD or Continuing Professional Development Law has been approved.

 PRC clarified that the Senate Bill No. 2073, the act to repeal the CPD law initiated by Senator Ralph Recto, has been only filed and still has to go under certain deliberations and other procedures before amending it.